citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 <!-- Note: forum should be updated -->

-It’s been more than a year since the last progress report, not for lack of progress, but for lack of writers.
+It has been more than a year since the last progress report, not for lack of progress, but for lack of writers.
 To fill in the gap, developers [jroweboy](https://github.com/jroweboy) and [FearlessTobi](https://github.com/FearlessTobi) independently wrote drafts for a new progress report, and another developer [zhaowenlan1779](https://github.com/zhaowenlan1779) merged their works and added more content.
 Together, we are able to present you with a quick update on all the changes we've had since 2019 Q1.

-Since it's been such a long time since the last one, you may already be very familiar with several of these features, but there are also a few here that we haven't announced until now!
+Since it has been such a long time since the last one, you may already be very familiar with several of these features, but there are also a few here that we haven't announced until now!

 Also, if you don't know already, Citra Android has already been released!
 Read this blog post (todo: link) if you are interested.